Youtube Link: https://youtu.be/CUttUiEXPxc

 The laws in Ontario are changing greatly recently.
 Cannabis was just passed.
 So cannabis is becoming decriminalized in the middle of October.

 Cannabis Legalization Update:

-People are going to be able to allow to grow, distribute, smoke, eat, vape, whatever it is coming up very shortly here.
-It's a bit concerning topic per landlord saying, "What do I do?
-This used to be illegal and I have to worry about protecting myself with it."
+People are going to be able to allow to grow, distribute, smoke, eat, vape.
+It’s a bit concerning topic per landlord saying, “What do I do?
+This used to be illegal and I have to worry about protecting myself with it.”

 Don’t have time to watch the “Cannabis Legalization Update: Can Landlords stop tenants from smoking Or growing” video?
 Listen to the audio below